 - 2. A performance-linked, a "Board Benefit Trust (BBT)" share-based compensation plan was introduced for directors (excluding outside directors) at the 8th Ordinary General Meeting of Shareholders on March 27, 2018.
 The resolution provides that every three fiscal years, a maximum monetary amount of 110 million yen will be contributed to the trust as funds for acquiring the Company's shares paid to eligible directors.
 In addition, at the 11th Ordinary General Meeting of Shareholders on March 23, 2021, a resolution was passed to continue the performance-linked share-based compensation plan, including details on the maximum number of shares granted (up to 35,000 shares in a single business year). - 3.
-The amount of annual compensation for Audit & Supervisory Board members was resolved at 50 million yen or less at the Extraordinary General Meeting of Shareholders on March 31, 2011. - The amount of share-based compensation is recorded as an expense during the fiscal year.
-This amount of recorded compensation is rounded down to the nearest million yen.
+The amount of annual compensation for Audit & Supervisory Board members was resolved at 50 million yen or less at the Extraordinary General Meeting of Shareholders on March 31, 2011. - 4.
+The amount of share-based compensation is recorded as an expense during the fiscal year.